Delayed settlement

 • Pay attention to detail.
 Double-check all documents for discrepancies.
 Do the figures in the bank documents match what you discussed with your broker?
 Do the names on the transfer and stamp duty documents match those on the contract and do they match those on your bank documents?
 Raise any discrepancies with the relevant people as early as possible so the issues can be fixed in time.

 • Play nice.
-Richards says this is the most important tip to remember during any property transaction.
-"If the buyer asks for an extension on finance for 2 days for a good reason and the seller says no – causing the buyer to have to go unconditional without finance approval in hand – then when it comes time to settle, if the seller needs an extension to remove a tenant or something on title, then the buyer is less likely to want to be helpful and may refuse that extension then too," she says.
 Being prepared to cut the other party some slack whenever they have a good reason for running a little late can go a long way to ensuring a smooth and on-time settlement.
+Richards says, "If the buyer asks for an extension on finance for 2 days for a good reason and the seller says no – causing the buyer to have to go unconditional without finance approval in hand – then when it comes time to settle, if the seller needs an extension to remove a tenant or something on title, then the buyer is less likely to want to be helpful and may refuse that extension then too."

 Frequently Asked Questions